Sampling parameters of ordinary differential equations with Langevin dynamics that satisfy constraints: Introduction

 \section{Introduction}

-Fitting mathematical models to data provides insight in a variety of ways.
-One can formulate models to test competing hypotheses and compare them systematically for how readily the models fit the data while accounting for their complexity (for examples from systems biology, which is our focus here, see \cite{Battogtokh_2002,Brown_2003,Vyshemirsky_2008,Flaherty_2008,Xu_2010,Hug_2013,Eydgahi_2013,Mello_2018,Hong_2020}).
+Fitting mathematical models to data provides insight that may be difficult to obtain directly from experiments.
+One can formulate models to test competing hypotheses and compare them systematically for how readily the models fit the data while accounting for their complexity (for examples from systems biology, which is our application focus here, see \cite{Battogtokh_2002,Brown_2003,Vyshemirsky_2008,Flaherty_2008,Xu_2010,Hug_2013,Eydgahi_2013,Mello_2018,Hong_2020}).
 In so doing, one learns the implications of the fits for parameters and variables that are not measured, and one can interpolate the measurements to arbitrary resolution.
 These predictions (and their uncertainties) can in turn be used to guide the design of additional experiments and manipulations for control (e.g., therapeutic interventions).

 Typically, the data are insufficient to constrain models fully, and the parameters have a distribution of values that are consistent with the data.
 An accurate representation of this distribution is important for both quantitative and qualitative assessment of the associated models.
 Because a closed form expression for the distribution is rarely available, numerical methods such as Markov chain Monte Carlo (MCMC) are often used to sample the distribution.
 In MCMC, one generates random sequences of parameter sets in such a way that their distribution converges to the distribution of interest.